dmilcevski/newspaper/README.rst

 and it starts at the heading **Newspaper3k: Article scraping & curation**.

 This code contains extensions in the core part of the crawler, and additional classes for crawling domain specific news.
-We will not put the changes in the core part here, since they are extensions to improve the functionality.

 The main class for crawling news articles is located in the file ``crawler.py`` and you can run the crawler by just executing ``python3 crawler.py``.
 However, before you do that, you need to setup the database, which contain the sources for crawling, and the table where to store the crawled documents.

 Database
 --------